kongware/scriptum/README.md

 Just like Typescript scriptum enables gradual typing in Javascript but with a radically different approach.
 While Typescript targets the object oriented aspects of Javascript, scriptum embraces its functional Lisp roots.

-Runtime type checking is expensive and only useful within the development stage.
+Runtime type checking is expensive and only useful during the development stage.
 For this reason the type validator can be turned off in production to minimize a performance penalty.
-Beyond that it is planned to implement a parser that erases the type validator from any codebase altogether.
+Beyond that it is planned to implement a parser that erases the type validator from a codebase altogether.

 ## Status